Have you created your own Ellis Island?

 Well, he had been searching for a long time for somewhere that would lift up his new found faith in Christ, which he had found even before he got to this church.
 It also seemed that this place didn't even want to take the time to figure out if he had a personal relationship with Christ or not.
 As much as he hated to go, he knew he needed to move on and look for a place that would see him as Christ saw him, when He had accepted him into His kingdom, and not how this church seemed to view him, even though they never had said it out loud.

 John & Kathy were entering the young adult Sunday School class the following Sunday when they noticed that Luke, the young man who had been attending faithfully the past several Sundays, was not in his usual spot.
 They mentioned it to the class and all agreed that it would probably be for the better.
 They discussed how, even though he seemed like a nice man, he really wasn't what they were use to and some of his views and the way he looked was just too different from their small group so they didn't see how it could work.
 Obviously, the Lord had other plans for him and even though none of them had invited him out to just talk and get to know him, they felt that they had done their job by inviting him to social functions as a group and other main events.
 They said a quick prayer for him to be able to find just the right church and quickly moved on with their Bible study from Matthew 25: 31-46...

-Read more articles by Rhonda Ritenour or search for articles on the same topic or others.
+Read more articles by Rhonda Ritenour or search for other articles by topic below.